Yield: 5 dozen

 Cream together shortening and sugar; beat until fluffy.
 Add eggs one at a time, until just blended, then the molasses.

 Then add dry ingredients.
 So simple!
 Must really be an old timey recipe, right?
 Mix well.
 Roll a tablespoon of dough into balls, then roll in white sugar.
 Bake at 350 degrees 10-12 minutes, or until cookies begin to crack.
 Be careful not over bake or they will be crunchy!

 Wednesday, December 21, 2011

 My great grandfather was such a special person.
-Although my grandpa would always say his father would walk on his knees for his great grandkids, he had some rather funny habits too.
+My grandpa would always say his father would walk on his knees for his great grandkids; Grandpa had some rather funny habits too.
 A person always grows up thinking their family life is “normal,” and it’s not until you grow up and experience life in the real world that you realize how funny some things may have been.

 Great Grandpa hated milk and eggs; he wouldn’t touch the stuff with a ten foot pole.
-I seem to remember stories of it having to do with him working on a chicken farm too long; although your guess is as good as mine, it’s all a blur before age twelve.
-My grandma was such a good daughter-in-law, she would boil potatoes separately from our mashed potatoes, even though he would cover it in butter!
-However, Great Grandpa would find a way to overlook the eggs and milk in ICE CREAM and chocolate cake!
+I seem to remember stories of it having to do with him working on a chicken ranch too long; although your guess is as good as mine, it’s all a blur before age twelve.
+My grandma was such a good daughter-in-law, she would boil potatoes separately from our mashed potatoes, even though he would cover them in butter!
+However, Great Grandpa would find a way to overlook the eggs and milk in chocolate cake!